General Information

 Our students are encouraged to spend their fourth or fifth year studying abroad, and fellowship money may be used for this purpose.
 In recent years students have chosen to study in Italy, Greece, Germany, and the Netherlands.
 Our students are also often successful in winning Fulbright Fellowships or Fellowships at the American School in Athens or the American Academy in Rome.

-We also regularly fund students to supplement their education with us via intensive programs both domestically and internationally.
-Within the past five years, students from the Philology program have attended the TLL Summer School, the ASCSA Summer Session, the Classical Summer School at the American Academy of Rome, the Winter School in Greek and Latin Paleography at the American Academy of Rome, and more.
+We regularly fund students to supplement their education with us via intensive external programs both domestically and internationally.
+In the past five years, students from the Philology program have attended the TLL Summer School, the ASCSA Summer Session, the Classical Summer School at the American Academy of Rome, the Winter School in Greek and Latin Paleography at the American Academy of Rome, and more.

 Teaching and Professional Training

 Our department boasts a robust placement record.
-Recent graduates of the Philology program have obtained tenure track positions at Hamilton College, St. Olaf College, and the College of William and Mary.
+Recent graduates of the Philology program have obtained tenure-track positions at Hamilton College, St. Olaf College, and the College of William and Mary, and visiting positions at Dartmouth, the University of Houston, Purdue, and the University of Kansas.

 Requirements for the Ph.D. in Philology: